-- Overall, we rate Healthy Holistic Living a Quackery Level Pseudoscience website based on the promotion of anti-vaccine and GMO propaganda.
+- Overall, we rate Healthy Holistic Living a Quackery Level Pseudoscience website based on promoting anti-vaccine and GMO propaganda and failed fact checks.

 Factual Reporting: LOW

-Founded in 2006, Healthy Holistic Living is a pseudoscience website with an about page that reads “Healthy Holistic Living is one of the world’s largest online communities that supports people with a passion for holistic living and serves as a resource for those who desire to create a shift in their lives.”
-The founder is Michelle Toole, who is also an entrepreneur, mother, adventurer, author and independent health researcher.
+Founded in 2006, Healthy Holistic Living is a pseudoscience website with an about page that reads, “Healthy Holistic Living is one of the world’s largest online communities that supports people with a passion for holistic living and serves as a resource for those who desire to create a shift in their lives.”
+The founder is Michelle Toole, an entrepreneur, mother, adventurer, author, and independent health researcher.

 Funded by / Ownership

-The website is owned by Michelle Milea as of 2015, which is a part of the MLT Enterprises Group Inc. The website is funded through advertising.
+Michelle Milea owns the website as of 2015, which is a part of the MLT Enterprises Group Inc. Advertising generates revenue.

 Analysis / Bias

-In review, Healthy Holistic Living is a typical pseudoscience website that promotes anti-vaccination propaganda as well as anti-GMO propaganda.
-Healthy Holistic Living also promotes miracle cures such as this: Study: Manuka honey kills more bacteria than all available antibiotics.
+In review, Healthy Holistic Living is a typical pseudoscience website promoting anti-vaccination and anti-GMO propaganda.
+Healthy Holistic Living also promotes miracle cures: Study: Manuka honey kills more bacteria than all available antibiotics.
 There isn’t any evidence to support this claim.
 This site also promotes Chemtrail conspiracy theories.

-Overall, we rate Healthy Holistic Living a Quackery Level Pseudoscience website based on the promotion of anti-vaccine and GMO propaganda.
-(D. Van Zandt 3/9/2019)
+Overall, we rate Healthy Holistic Living a Quackery Level Pseudoscience website based on promoting anti-vaccine and GMO propaganda and failed fact checks.
+(D. Van Zandt 3/9/2019) Updated (12/16/2022)